 - CT scan

-Treatment for minor cases of pleural effusion is minimally invasive, and most people recover within a few days.
-Minor complications from treatment include slight pain and discomfort, which often go away with time.
-Some cases of pleural effusion can have more serious complications, depending on the severity of the condition and treatment used.
-Serious complications include:
+Minor complications from more invasive treatments can include slight pain and discomfort, which often go away with time.
+More serious complications will depend on the severity of the condition, the cause, and the treatment used.

-- pulmonary edema or fluid in the lungs, which can occur when too much fluid is drained through thoracentisis
+- pulmonary edema or fluid in the lungs, which can result from draining fluid too quickly during thoracentesis

 - partial collapsed lung